3dck-org/.github/profile/README.md

 👩‍💻 Useful resources - :(

-🍿 Fun fact - we love drink beer
+🍿 Fun fact - we love drink beer and girls so much